 Date published: 5th February 2021

-The Council regrets to confirm the rescheduled Mammoth Marathon event due to take place on May 16 has been postponed until a date to be confirmed in May 2022 due to Covid safety concerns.
+The Council regrets confirming the rescheduled Mammoth Marathon event due to take place on May 16 has been postponed until a date to be confirmed in May 2022 due to Covid safety concerns.

 With around 1,000 runners expected to take part and projected crowds of 2,000-plus spectators at points along the route from Sea Palling to Sheringham, the decision to postpone the event again has been taken due to the current UK lockdown and uncertainty as to what anti-Covid regulations might be in place this May.